 volunteer and now works for NILE.
 Shelby puts together all of the livestock shows, and youth programs.
 If you want scholarship

 money--she’s the one to talk to.
-McCall Linke is an import from Colorado, but like her in spite of that.
-McCall runs the horse events,
+Kenzie Holmberg is another import from Colorado, but like her in spite of that.
+Kenzie runs the horse events,

-ranch rodeo, and is the one behind all the clever Facebook posts.
+ranch rodeo, and is the one behind many of the clever Facebook posts.
 These five are the year-round full-timers.
 We also have part-timers

 that we love whole-heartedly.
 Those who help us out during our busiest times are truly treasured.
 Got a question?
 Call the office, we promise we’ll only tease

 you a little.
 (406) 256-2495

 Perks and Responsibilities Because the NILE is a membership organization (that

 means YOU), there are certain benefits of paying your